mattbierner/blog.mattbierner.com/_posts/2013-12-17-memoization-in-parse.md

         p(state, m, cok, cerr, eok, peerr);
 ```

-Top level calls to parsers are free to pass in an existing memoization table or provide a empty one.
+Top level calls to parsers are free to pass in an existing memoization table or provide an empty one.

 ## Memoization Key

 Using the argument set as the memoization table lookup will not work, so what should the memoizer use for keys? `m` is shared between all parsers, so one part of the key must identify the target parser.
-The other part must be the state, since the state contains all the information that could effect the parser's output: position, input stream, and user data.
+The other part must be the state, since the state contains all the information that could affect the parser's output: position, input stream, and user data.

 ## What To Store

-The memoize a parser, unlike a regular function, we can't cache the returned result of a parser in the memo table.
+To memoize a parser, unlike a regular function, we can't cache the returned result of a parser in the memo table.
 Parsers are continuation based, and evaluating a continuation will evaluate the rest of the program:

 ```js
 always = \x ->